ubicloud/ubidon/slides.md

 ???

-- The script I ran at the beginning of the talk, in just a few seconds, organizes Mastodon in Ubicloud.
+- The script I ran at the beginning of the talk, in just a few seconds, organized Mastodon in Ubicloud.
-- ...and I want to show you some of the principles of that organization.
+- ...and I want to discuss some of the principles of that organization.
-- As is the case in multiple clouds, the way we'll understand the organization is via networking constructs.
+- The way we'll understand the organization is via networking constructs.
-- This is an area where every hyperscaler cloud is quite distinct from the others.
+- Networking data models is an area where every hyperscaler cloud is subtly distinct from the others.
 - Ubicloud, likewise, proposes its own ideas about how to organize networks and what is inside them.